 The variant that emerged in southeast England in September, dubbed the B.1.1.7 lineage, contributed to a surge in cases that sent the U.K. back into lockdown in January.
 Other countries have followed, particularly in Europe, and are ratcheting up precautions like wearing masks.
-The European Centre for Disease Prevention and Control on Jan.
-21 raised the risk of spread of the new variants in the European Union to “very high.”
-In the U.S., health officials have warned the strain could become dominant there as soon as March; President Joe Biden toughened rules in his first days in office to try to contain it.
+In the U.S., health officials have warned the strain could become dominant as soon as March; President Joe Biden toughened rules in his first days in office to try to contain it.
 In southern Africa, hospitals are facing pressure from a resurgence driven by another variant, 501Y.V2.
 Brazilian researchers are warning that a so-called P.1 variant spotted in Manaus, Amazonas state, in December may have driven a surge in cases that strained the health system and led to oxygen shortages.
-The variant has been found in Japan and South Korea among travelers from Brazil.
 Researchers at Cedars-Sinai Medical Center in Los Angeles say a novel strain has emerged in California, though less is known about its importance and some scientists have questioned its existence.

 2. How serious is it?

 U.K. Prime Minister Boris Johnson said Jan.
-22 that new evidence had led the government to revise its original view that the B.1.1.7 variant was not more dangerous.
+22 that new evidence had led the government to revise its original view that the B.1.1.7 variant wasn’t more dangerous.
 The government said that on average, for 1,000 men in their 60s, 13 to 14 would die if they contracted the new variant, compared to 10 for the original strain of SARS-CoV-2.
 However, quality of care could also play a role: Another U.K. study found mortality rates were higher for Covid patients admitted to intensive care during high-occupancy periods, and decreased for admissions when the unit was less full.
-Johnson said the number of Covid patients hospitalized as of Jan.
-22 -- 38,562 -- was 78% higher than during the first peak last April.)
+(The number of Covid patients hospitalized in the U.K. as of mid-January was far higher than during the first peak last April.)
 Public Health England noted in early February emerging evidence of an additional mutation in the B.1.1.7 variant that may weaken any immune protection gained from current vaccines or naturally from a previous infection with an earlier strain.

-The new variants appear to have some advantage over other versions that has enabled them to quickly predominate, although factors such as people congregating indoors more in colder weather may also contribute to spread.
-Scientists in South Africa have found the new strain there is about 50% more transmissible than earlier versions.
-The variant in the U.K. has been found to be 56% to 70% more transmissible.
-It has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
-A U.K. advisory group noted in December that the B.1.1.7 lineage may result in an increase in the basic reproduction number, or R0 (the average number of new infections estimated to stem from a single case) in the range of 0.39 to 0.93 -- a “substantial increase.”
-Public Health England reported in January that patients infected with the variant were more likely to infect their contacts than if they had a “regular” strain.
+They appear to have some advantage over other versions that has enabled them to quickly predominate, although factors such as people congregating indoors more in colder weather may also contribute to spread.
+The U.K. strain has acquired 17 mutations compared to its most recent ancestor -- a faster rate of change than scientists typically observe.
+A U.K. advisory group said in December that the B.1.1.7 lineage may result in an increase in the basic reproduction number, or R0 (the average number of new infections estimated to stem from a single case) in the range of 0.39 to 0.93 -- a “substantial increase.”

 Many thousands of mutations and distinct lineages have arisen in the SARS-CoV-2 genome since the virus emerged in late 2019.
 A variant with a so-called D614G mutation emerged in early 2020.
 By June, it had replaced the initial strain identified in China to become the dominant form of the virus circulating globally.
 Months later, a novel variant linked to farmed mink was identified in a dozen patients in North Jutland, Denmark, but doesn’t appear to have spread widely.
 As mutations continue to arise, they will lead to more new variants.

 Yes, treatments and diagnostics could be affected.
 Researchers in South Africa found a theoretical risk that some antibodies being developed for therapeutic use could be ineffective against the 501Y.V2 variant prevalent there.
 But studies at Columbia University support tests by Regeneron Pharmaceuticals Inc. showing that its antibody cocktail, which was granted emergency-use authorization in the U.S. and administered to Donald Trump, is effective at neutralizing 501Y.V2 and the variant first identified in the U.K. Drugmakers are using combinations of antibodies that target separate features of SARS-CoV-2 to decrease the potential for so-called virus-escape mutants that could emerge in response to selective pressure from a single-antibody treatment.
 The U.S. Centers for Disease Control and Prevention has said new strains might undermine the performance of some PCR-based diagnostic tests.
 The impact, though, isn’t likely to be significant, according to the World Health Organization.

 For more articles like this, please visit us at bloomberg.com